Course Content

 1) Downtime (site unavailable)

-• Symptom: Browser shows “This site can’t be reached” or “Server not found.
+SYMPTOM: Browser shows “This site can’t be reached” or “Server not found.”

 2) Performance issues (slow site)

-• Symptom: Pages load slowly or time out.
+SYMPTOM: Pages load slowly or time out.

 3) HTTP error pages

-• 403 Forbidden: File permissions or security rules are blocking access.
+• 403 Forbidden: Permissions or security blocking.

-• 502/504 Gateway Errors: Hosting or proxy/CDN timeout issues.
+• 502/504: Gateway or proxy timeout issues.

 4) Database errors

-• Symptom: “Error establishing a database connection.”
+SYMPTOM: “Error establishing a database connection.”

 5) White Screen of Death (WSOD)

-• Symptom: Entire page is blank.
+SYMPTOM: Entire page is blank.

 6) Plugin & theme conflicts